Protests over COVID-19 policies in Italy: October

-On 23 October 2020, hundreds of people protested in Naples in the coastal section of Mergellina, after stricter COVID-19 measures were imposed in the city and the whole region of Campania.
+On 23 October, hundreds of people protested in Naples in the coastal section of Mergellina, after stricter COVID-19 measures were imposed in the city and the whole region of Campania.
 The protesters clashed with police, wounding seven officers with smoke bombs, burning trash bins and chanting against the President of the region, Vincenzo De Luca.
 Some people threw projectiles at police and two people were arrested.
 Violent protests spread in the following days in several Italian cities, with protesters clashing with the police, smashing windows and looting shops; several enquires pointed out that these protests had been infiltrated by far-right and far-left movements (like Forza Nuova and the social centres), skinhead groups and football hooligans.

 November

-On 13 November, Campania becomes a red zone and protests start in Naples.
-At the intersection between via Cesario Console and via Nazario Sauro, about two hundred demonstrators from the market sector blocked car traffic, protesting in the middle of the road with a banner "We will never stop".
+On 13 November, Campania became a red zone and protests started in Naples.
+At the intersection between Cesario Console and via Nazario Sauro, about two hundred demonstrators from the market sector blocked car traffic, protesting in the middle of the road with a banner "We will never stop".

 December

-Many people all over Italy, including restaurateurs and other traders started protesting on December 14 and 15 to make the celebration of Christmas possible.
+Many people all over Italy, including restaurateurs and other traders started protesting on 14 and 15 December to make the celebration of Christmas possible.

 2021

 January

-The protest of the white aprons of shopkeepers and restaurateurs, called by Fipe-Confcommercio and to which Fiepet - Confesercenti and the Association of Trentino public establishments have also joined Trento.
+The protest of the white aprons of shopkeepers and restaurateurs, called by Fipe-Confcommercio and to which Fiepet-Confesercenti and the Association of Trentino public establishments have also joined Trento.
 About 250 entrepreneurs met this morning at the former Zuffo car park with their cars and then moved in procession to the Government Commissariat, where after a brief moment of confrontation with the prefect Sandro Lombardi, they symbolically handed over their aprons as a sign of protest for the stalemate created, with restricted and penalizing hours, requirements and prohibitions.

 February

-On February 25, Mario Draghi, current Prime Minister of Italy, proposed a solution to the problem of school difficulties due to the virus, proposing to extend school lessons until June 30.
-This sparked protests in Naples, in the Piazza Plebiscito square, where thousands, including teachers, students and school staff, protested against Draghi's government.
+On 25 February, Prime Minister Mario Draghi proposed a solution to the problem of school difficulties due to the virus, proposing to extend school lessons until 30 June.
+This sparked protests in Naples, in the Piazza Plebiscito square, where thousands, including teachers, students, and school staff, protested against Draghi's government.